 The Northern Lights are most active in the winter, so November through February is the best time to visit.
 There are also many dark-sky sites on the islands, which makes for ideal stargazing conditions.

 If you want to see the Northern Lights in the Faroe Islands, your best bet is to head to one of the many dark-sky sites on the islands.
-Some of the best places to see the lights are Tindholmur, Vestmanna Bird Cliffs, and Sørvágsvatn Lake.
+Tindholmur, Vestmanna Bird Cliffs, and Sørvágsvatn Lake are some of the best places to see the lights.

 19. Nuuk, Greenland

-The best time to see the northern lights is during the winter months when the nights are long and dark.
-Nuuk is located in Southern Greenland, which means that it is far enough north to experience this phenomenon.
+The best time to see the northern lights is during winter when the nights are long and dark.
+Nuuk is located in Southern Greenland, far enough north to experience this phenomenon.

-In addition, Nuuk is pretty isolated, which means that there is little light pollution from artificial sources.
+In addition, Nuuk is pretty isolated, meaning there is little light pollution from artificial sources.
 This makes it one of the best places in the world to see the northern lights.
 If you are planning a trip to Greenland, be sure to add Nuuk to your itinerary.